parveensuyan/BC-Law-Search/README.md

 4.	**Continuous Deployment**: Once tests pass, GitHub Actions automatically deploy the app to GitHub Pages (for PoC) or a cloud service such as AWS or Azure (for production).
 5.	**Monitoring**: Basic logging and monitoring can be added in the cloud environment to track API performance, error rates, and user interaction metrics.

-**And please add any software stack recommendations and feature improvements you can think of for the prod version**
+**Software stack recommendations and feature improvements you can think of for the prod version**
 1.	**Frontend**: ReactJS for scalability
 2.	**Backend**: Use Node.js with Express for handling API requests securely.
 3.	**CI/CD pipelines**: Implement CI/CD pipelines (e.g., GitHub Actions) for automated deployments